ztj/ztj.github.io/_posts/2015-06-13-macbook-habitual-synergy.md

 intend to make this my primary computer for software development.
 I will still utilize my heavy duty machines for those tasks that are just not well suited to this ultraportable beauty.
 One day, I intend to put some serious effort into merging local and remote working spaces—essentially leveraging the endless power in the cloud—for enhancing my capabilities with this computer alone.
-For now, and for the projects I expert to work on in the foreseeable future, I believe I will actually be very productive with this computer.
+For now, and for the projects I expect to work on in the foreseeable future, I believe I will actually be very productive with this computer alone.

 That's super exciting to me.
 I love being able to do my job on a ridiculously tiny device.
 Sure, it's not like I'm writing massive data analysis frameworks on my iPhone, but, it still comes off as such a minimalist